steinbrecher/ttd/README.md

 		% ttd-g2 -b [bin time] -w [corelation window time] -1 [channel 1 ttd file] -2 [channel 2 ttd file] -o [output csv]

 	All times are in picoseconds.
+Note that here (and for ttd-g3, ttd-g4, and ttd-delay), you can pass in times on the command line in (integer) scientific notation.
+That is, for a window of 50 nanoseconds you can either pass '-w 50000' or '-w 5e4'.

 3. Process the data.
 The csv file from the previous point has two columns; the first corresponds to the bin time, the second corresponds to the number of counts in that